February 12, 2001

 First Commercial Orbit and Return

 A company called SpaceX becomes the first private company to launch a spacecraft to orbit and return it safely to the Earth.
-This landmark event had only been accomplished by governments before this day.
+Officially named COTS Demo Flight 1, this landmark mission had only been accomplished by governments before this day.
 The unmanned capsule, known as Dragon, is launched from Cape Canaveral, Florida, on December 8 atop a Falcon 9 rocket.
-After completing two orbits around the Earth, the Dragon spacecraft successfully splashes down in the Pacific Ocean off the coast of Mexico.
+After completing two orbits around the earth, the Dragon spacecraft successfully splashes down in the Pacific Ocean off the coast of Mexico.